appvia/terranetes/docs/intro.md

 # Terraform Controller

 Terraform controller manages the life-cycle of terraform resources defined and built inside Kubernetes.
-Allowing teams running workloads inside the cluster to self-service application dependencies and reuse the wealth of terraform modules already written.
+This allows teams running workloads inside the cluster to self-service application dependencies and reuse the wealth of terraform modules already written.

-The controller also comes bundles with a number of technical controls to enable platform teams to push the feature without compromising the standards / best practices required in the organizations.
+The controller also comes bundled with a number of technical controls to enable platform teams to push the feature without compromising the standards and best practices required in the organizations.

 <Features/>

 ## Additional Features

-* **Module Security:** enables platform teams the means to control which terraform modules are permitted.
-Enabling the organization to lockdown to a approved collection of modules.
+* **Module Security:** gives platform teams the means to control which terraform modules are permitted.
+This enables the organization to lockdown to an approved collection of modules.
-* **Targetted Configuration:** provides platform teams the ability to inject environment specific variables into the terraform modules consumed downstream.
-For example you could inject cost centers or project ids, environment specific configuration like cloud tags and so forth.
+* **Targetted Configuration:** gives platform teams the ability to inject environment-specific variables into the terraform modules consumed downstream.
+For example you could inject cost centers or project IDs, or environment-specific configuration like cloud tags and so forth.

 ## Quick start guide

-Before we begin, you'll need the following tools.
+Before we begin, you'll need the following tools:

 * Helm CLI (https://helm.sh/docs/intro/install/)
 * Kind (https://kind.sigs.k8s.io/)

-The quickest way to get up the running is via the Helm chart.
+The quickest way to get up the running is via the Helm chart:

 ```bash
 $ git clone git@github.com:appvia/terraform-controller.git